port-labs/port-docs/docs/guides/all/add-tags-to-ecr-repository.md

           "title": "Repository",
           "type": "string",
           "blueprint": "ecrRepository",
-          "description": "Use if respository has been ingested into Port.
+          "description": "Use if repository has been ingested into Port.
 If both Repository and Repository Name are specified, Repository takes precedence.", "format": "entity"
         },
         "tags": {